Baner: Culture

 Shri Ram, Hanuman, Lakshmi, Tukai, Divyai, Bhairavnath, Sant Savatamali, Baneshwar, Vitthal Rukmini, Ganpati, Dattatray and many temples are part of the cultural heritage of Baner.
 The most prominent temple in Baner is the Bhairavnath Temple(known as GramDaivat which means Town Deity), located in the middle of the town.
 During Navratri, there is a large procession to this temple and worshippers gather from around the town to pray there.
 On every Akshaytritiya people celebrates "Urus(GramDaivat festival)" here which is continuous for 3–4 days.
 In Urus they organize Tamasha, Kusti and fair.
 Dattajayanti, Ram Navami, Savatamali Punyatithi, Bhagwanbaba and Navratri are big festivals of Baner.
 Bhairavnath Devasthan trust organizes the "Ek Gav Ganpati Miravnuk Ek" program every year which gives every Ganpati Mandal in the town to show their talent in front of the whole town.
 On every Hanuman Jayanti, people celebrate the "Bagada Festival" in the evening.

 Agriculture

-Until 2005, Baner was known for its agricultural development.
-Now, due to the huge number of IT industries and residential complexes, Baner lost this status.
+Baner was historically known for its agricultural development.
 Mango, Guava, Tamarind, Jujebes (Indian plums) were the famous fruits of Baner.
 "Baneri Bore" (Indian plums of Baner) got the brand name because of Baner.

+After 2005, due to the influx of IT industries and residential complexes, Baner began losing its reputation as an agricultural center.